armory/docs/content/en/docs/armory-admin/dinghy-enable.md

   Learn how to configure Spinnaker to use pipeline templates stored in source control.
 ---

-## Advantages to using Pipelines as Code in Spinnaker
+## Advantages to using Pipelines as Code

 {{% include "admin/pac-overview.md" %}}